-may be may be who have taken ECTRN 50 or 51.
-Course Advisories: SCC minimum math and English standards.
+Prerequisite: None.
+NOTE: Not open for credit to students who have taken ECTRN 50 or 51.
+Course Ad visories: SCC minimum math and English standards.
 An introductory study of electrical and electronic technology.
 Fundamentals of DC and AC circuitry components.
 Instruments used in the study of basic electronics will be discussed and demonstrated with an emphasis on interpretation of schematic diagrams, breadboarding, and familiarization of electronic components.
 Two hours lecture, three hours lab.